cloudteam4153/ms4-classification/README.md

 - Time sensitivity (today, tomorrow, EOD)

 ### ✨ Key Features
+- ✅ **Smart classification**: Only classifies NEW messages automatically
+- ✅ **Zero duplicates**: One classification per message, guaranteed
 - ✅ **User-based filtering**: Each user only sees their own classifications
-- ✅ **Bulk classification**: Classify all messages for a user in one request
-- ✅ **Event-driven**: Triggers Google Cloud Function for each classification
+- ✅ **Event-driven**: Triggers Google Cloud Function for each NEW classification
 - ✅ **No auth required**: JWT handled by integrations service (Sanjay/ms2)
+- ✅ **Simple API**: Just pass user_id, service handles the rest

 ---